 There are many pathways to starting a career in marketing.
 You might begin with an entry-level role or internship, work as a freelancer, or leverage transferable skills from experience in other business functions such as sales, business development, customer service, or product development.

 You don’t necessarily need a bachelor’s degree in marketing to get into the field or secure an entry-level position.
 An understanding of basic marketing foundations is important, and can be learned outside of traditional academic degree paths.
+For example, there are many online marketing courses and certifications available (Google, Hubspot, and Facebook offer marketing certifications for free).
 Equally critical, however, is your skill set and attitude.

 "Technical skills are teachable, attitude is another matter."